ioluwayo/BME-808/README.md

 Lab 4 involves the implementation of a global alignment algorithm known as the Needleman wunsch algortithm.
 It uses dynamic programing to find the optimal global alignment between to DNA sequences. see https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm
 See [program](https://github.com/ioluwayo/BME-808/blob/master/LAB4/needle.py) for my implementation of the algorithm which uses path finding to achive the alignement between the sequences.

-To use this program, you can import the it as a module and then use it like
+To use this program, you can import it as a module and then use it like
 ```
 from needle import find_global_alignment
 alignment1, alignment2, score, percentIdentity, percentScore = find_global_alignment(pathToSeq1, pathToseq2)